sgarcia0206/comp122-f23/digital-logic/notes_12_06.md

       1. Globbing (light-weight regular expressions)
          - *     : any number of characters
-         - ?     : one charater
+         - ?     : one character
          - [a-b] : one character with the set

       1. Control Constructs